-- the monitoring of (i) future contractual cash flows against approved limits, and (ii) the level of liquid assets available in the event of a stress event - the monitoring of balance sheet liquidity ratios - the monitoring of the sources of funding in order to ensure that funding is derived from a diversified range of sources - the monitoring of depositor concentrations in order to avoid undue reliance on individual depositors - the maintenance of a satisfactory level of term financing; and - the maintenance of liquidity and funding contingency plans.
+- the monitoring of (i) future contractual cash flows against approved limits, and (ii) the level of liquid resources available in a stress event - the monitoring of balance sheet liquidity ratios - the monitoring of the sources of funding in order to ensure that funding is derived from a diversified range of sources - the monitoring of depositor concentrations in order to avoid undue reliance on individual depositors - the maintenance of a satisfactory level of term financing - the maintenance of appropriate standby funding arrangements; and - the maintenance of liquidity and funding contingency plans.
 These plans identify early indicators of stress conditions and prescribe the actions to be taken in the event of systemic or other crisis, while minimising adverse long term implications for the Group's business activities.

 The Group has established limits which restrict the volume of liabilities maturing in the short term.
 An independent risk management function monitors the future cash flow maturity profile against approved limits on a daily basis.
 The cash flows are monitored against limits applying to both daily and cumulative cash flows occurring over a 30 day period.
+The liquidity limits ensure that the net cash outflows over a 30 day period do not exceed the eligible stock of available liquid resources.
 The cash flow analysis is also monitored on a weekly basis by the Assets and Liabilities Committee (ALCO).